🙌 We are on sale today. Hurry while stock lasts! Shop now >

 Should I buy a boning knife or fillet knife?

 It all depends on your cooking style.
-If you’re a fish aficionado, you can’t really make do without a fillet knife.
+If you’re a fish aficionado, you really can’t make do without a fillet knife.
 For other types of meats, you’ll probably find a medium-hardness boning knife to be the most practical.
 Alternatively, if you’re cooking a lot of stakes and are generally working with bone-in cuts of meat, you should look for a sturdier boning knife.

 You should also consider the costs.
 Both knives come in a broad range of prices, but, like with all other things, you’ll have to pay a bit more for quality.
 A good fillet or boning knife should stand the test of time and not let you worry that it will break with every sudden move.